izatop/graphly/README.md

 }
 ```

-Just force a return type declaration for the resolver:
+To fix this behavior just force a return type for the resolver

 ```typescript
 class MyQuery {